 Our Pastor & elders are available to greet you as you exit the sanctuary following services.
-Join us for a complimentary donut or a cup of coffee in Fellowship Hall before the worship service.
+Join us for complimentary donuts and a cup of coffee in the Fellowship Hall before the worship service.
 You will find lots of people sharing in fellowship in the lobby & our Fellowship Hall.
 Please take this opportunity to ask any one of our members for more information about OSLC!
 Information about OSLC & the various opportunities to become involved in are located in the lobby area of the sanctuary.

 We welcome & encourage family worship time.
-Children learn so much from attending worship with their parents—it’s the beginning of a legacy of setting time aside each week for worship.
+Children learn so much from attending worship with their parents—it’s the beginning of a legacy of setting time aside each week for wors

 If you would like to visit, or need prayer, let us know we will be glad to help.

 Please note: Our current correspondence address is: OSLC, P.O.
 Box 1509, Huffman, TX 77336